Marker Logo

 Also see . . .
 John Amos Comenius (Wikipedia).

-Overview: John Amos Comenius (Czech: Jan Amos Komenský; Polish: Jan Amos Komeński; German: Johann Amos Comenius; Latinized: Ioannes Amos Comenius; 28 March 1592 – 15 November 1670) was a Moravian philosopher, pedagogue and theologian who is considered the father of modern education.
+Overview: John Amos Comenius (Czech: Jan Amos Komenskύ; Polish: Jan Amos Komeński; German: Johann Amos Comenius; Latinized: Ioannes Amos Comenius; 28 March 1592 – 15 November 1670) was a Moravian philosopher, pedagogue and theologian who is considered the father of modern education.
 He served as the last bishop of the Unity of the Brethren before becoming a religious refugee and one of the earliest champions of universal education, a concept eventually set forth in his book Didactica Magna.
 As an educator and theologian, he led schools and advised governments across Protestant Europe through the middle of the seventeenth century.

-Comenius introduced a number of educational concepts and innovations including pictorial textbooks written in native languages instead of Latin, teaching based in
+Comenius introduced a number of educational concepts and innovations including pictorial textbooks written in native languages instead of Latin, teaching based in gradual development from simple to more comprehensive concepts, lifelong learning

 Comenius Marker - wide view (Mercury, Bacchus, and Diana heads) image.
 Click for full size.

-Photographed By Andrew Ruppenstein, June 19, 2023
+Photographed by Andrew Ruppenstein, June 19, 2023

 2. Comenius Marker - wide view (Mercury, Bacchus, and Diana heads)